Short-eared Owl - Asio flammeus

 Breeding: Courtship and territorial behaviour is spectacular

-for an Owl.
+for this owl.
 Males perform aerial displays by rising quickly with rhythmic and exaggerated

 during this flight and some singing occurs.
 The flight can be ended with a spectacular